THE

 LOSS

-A short book on understanding and navigating endings and transitions
+Understanding and navigating endings and transitions

 Being published in 2026 by Intermundia Libri